 Option 1: FUNCTIONAL ASSESSMENT: If the individual requests a functional assessment, MTS Staff will contact the individual to schedule the functional assessment.
 Transportation to the functional assessment will be provided to the individual at no-cost if needed.
 A functional assessment is evaluated by a different Mobility Assessment Evaluator (MAE) than used during the initial in-person assessment.
 A functional assessment provides a more in-depth evaluation of functional abilities and limitations, through multiple physical and cognitive assessment strategies.
 The functional assessment occurs in the natural environment, allowing functional abilities to be assessed to be closely correlated to fixed route use.
 Following the functional assessment, the MAE evaluates all material from the initial and functional assessment and makes a determination to either uphold or modify the initial eligibility determination.

-MTS staff will notify the appellant of their decision in writing within 21 days of the functional assessment.
-If after the functional assessment the applicant is still not satisfied with eligibility determination, the applicant has 30 days from the date of the letter to notify MTS that they wish to continue the appeal to the MTS Access Appeal Board (See Option 2).
+MTS staff will notify the appellant of their decision via mail/email within 21 days of the functional assessment.
+If the applicant is granted anything other than Unconditional Eligibility the appeal will be forwarded to the MTS Access Appeal Board (See Option 2).